 Prior to beginning the program, all students are required to purchase a Windows compatible laptop suitable for running software used in their courses, specifically the latest version of AutoCAD by Autodesk and Microsoft Office.
 Please refer to the Autodesk website for system requirements.

 Costs for the laptop computer will vary depending on the configuration chosen but will likely range from approximately $1000 to $1500.
 Student versions of the required software are available at nominal or no cost.

 Financial assistance may be available for this program.
 For more information, please contact Student Financial Aid and Awards.

 |Level 1 (15 weeks)||Credits|

-This course is an introduction to the various drawing methods, graphic language (conventions, standards, symbols), drafting equipment, and media used in the building industry for the purposes of conveying information.
-It provides the opportunity to experiment with two-dimensional and three-dimensional drawing systems and to practice manual drafting techniques and lettering.
+This course is an introduction to various drawing methods, graphic language (conventions, standards, symbols), equipment and media used in the building industry for the purposes of conveying information.
+Students study two-dimensional drawing systems and practice manual drafting and drawing techniques and lettering.
 Emphasis is placed on the production of design development drawings.
-In addition, the drawing process is presented in terms of project development and delivery.
+In addition, students are introduced into project develpoment and delivery process.
 The course is structured as a 3-hour lab session which meets once a week.
-Most lab sessions involve lecturing or instructional time.
+Most lab session involve lecturing and instructional time.
 The remaining lab time is available for students to work on assignments and to receive feedback from instructors.